40% of childcare providers not signed up for scheme

-More than 40% of the country’s childcare providers have not signed up to the new affordable childcare scheme meaning tens of thousands of children could miss out on the support.
+More than 40% of the country’s childcare providers have not signed up to the new affordable childcare scheme meaning tens of thousands of children could miss out on the support, writes Elaine Loughlin.

 Parents face the heart-ache of being forced to move their children to another creche or could miss out on the new grants completely if they cannot find a childcare provider that has signed up to the Government scheme.